A starter’s guide to program management

 The role of a program manager

-The job of a Program Manager or program management professional is to identify program outputs and outcomes to provide benefits; define, create, and deliver these benefits; ensure that these benefits are aligned with the strategic objectives; identify and analyze stakeholder needs and manage their expectations; establishes platforms to perform program decision making; and manages all program activities from program definition and delivery to program closure.
+The job of a Program Manager or program management professional is to identify program outputs and outcomes to provide benefits; define, create, and deliver these benefits; ensure that these benefits are aligned with the strategic objectives; identify and analyze stakeholder needs and manage their expectations; establishes platforms to perform program decision making; and oversees all program activities from program definition and delivery to program closure.

 • Lead people from different cultures and functions